Basic Usage

 View menu

 Probably the most used features.
 “Set time” let you define an epoch for which you want to simulate what instruments are going to observe.
-The “movie mode” does the same for the whole mission, and let you select the time displayed simply by clicking on a progress bat at the bottom of the screen (see figure below).
+“Movie mode” does the same for the whole mission, and let you select the time displayed simply by clicking on a progress bar at the bottom of the screen (see figure below).

 Note that all views are interactive.
 You can always pause the movie to visualize the shape from another angle than the one displayed, or activate different viewing options interactively.